 Keep these best practices in mind as you move forward with your law firm marketing efforts:

-In the age of near-instant Amazon deliveries and on-demand transport from ride sharing companies like Lyft, the client experience reigns supreme—at every stage of the client’s journey, from when a client first becomes aware of a service to when they decide to buy or hire.
+In the age of near-instant Amazon deliveries and on-demand transport from ride-sharing companies like Uber, the client experience reigns supreme—at every stage of the client’s journey, from when a client first becomes aware of a service to when they decide to buy or hire.

 Law firms are a business like any other, and clients now expect their experience with their lawyers to be on par with the experience they have with companies like Amazon.
 Competitive firms that take a client-centric approach in their operations and their marketing will be positioned to stand out and succeed.